Last updated on : 01 Dec, 2025

 Trikonasana aims to improve flexibility, balance, strength, and digestion.
 It also supports mental focus and calmness by integrating breath with movement.

-Individuals with low blood pressure, migraines, herniated discs, or recent abdominal surgeries should avoid or modify the pose.
-Pregnant women and those with neck or spinal issues should consult a professional before practising.
+Individuals with uncontrolled low blood pressure, migraines, herniated discs, or recent abdominal surgeries should avoid or modify the pose.
+Pregnant women and those with neck or spinal issues should consult a professional before practising [4].

-Yes, Trikonasana can assist in weight management by toning muscles, stimulating digestion, and promoting calorie burn when combined with a healthy diet and routine exercise.
+Trikonasana can be one part of a weight management program, as it aids in toning muscles, stimulating digestion, and promoting calorie burn when practised in conjunction with a healthy diet and regular exercise.

 Trikonasana may support cardiovascular health by improving circulation and reducing stress.
 However, those with known heart conditions should get clearance from their doctor before practising.